olivercalder/cs332-s20-osv-olivercalder/labs/lab3design.md

 - The process is responsible for cleaning up its own memory on exit
   - This includes the entries of the process's `ctlist`
-- Wait locks are allocated on a per-child basis and freed automatically by the parent when the parent frees each element of their `ctlist`
 - A `ctlist_entry` for a given child process is freed by the parent after their call to `wait` returns, or when the parent calls `exit`
 - If a thread forks many children and does not wait on them, then the `ctlist` entries will sit allocated and with exit statuses stored until the thread calls `exit`
-- When a process exits, it must first acquire the global `exit_lock`, and then check `parent_live` and write its exit status if so, and then go through every entry of its `ctlist` and for every entry:
+- When a process exits, it must first acquire the global `exit_lock`, and then check `parent_live` and write its exit status if so, and then go through every entry of its `ctlist` and for every entry (let be denoted `ctle`):
-  - Check if the entry is terminated by calling `sleeplock_try_acquire`
-  - If `sleeplock_try_acquire` returns `ERR_LOCK_BUSY`, then update the child's `parent_live` value to `0`
+  - If `ctle->status == STATUS_ALIVE`, then update the child's `parent_live`value to `0`
   - Free the memory of the `ctlist_entry`
-  - The thread pointers themselves will have already been freed by the child processes
+  - The thread pointer itself will have already been freed by the child process, or will be freed when the child exits
-- Since the only process which may call `wait` using a given process's PID is that process's direct parent, then there is no need to have another thread inherit the child if that child's parent exits before the child does
+- Since the only process which may wait using a given process's PID is that process's direct parent, then there is no need to have another thread inherit the child if that child's parent exits before the child does

 ### System functions